Sandwip Island: Modern period

 By the time the island came under British rule, it had a mixed population of Bengalis, both Muslim and Hindu, many of whom had arrived from Dhaka, as well as Buddhist Arakanese.
 The working population consisted of farmers, fishermen, pirates, and robbers.
 The British initially struggled in administrating the island as its inhabitants frequently made complaints.
 They eventually appointed a commissioner but he too would complain of the difficulties in managing the island with constant petitions from the Taluqdars.
 Abu Torab led Bengal's first anti-British peasant rebellion against Captain Nollekins in 1767.
 As a result of the tumultuous administration, the island was given direct attention to the District Collector in 1785.
 In 1822, the island joined the District of Noakhali.
 In 1912, many Muslim men from Sandwip travelled to the Balkan Peninsula to fight alongside the Ottoman Empire during the Balkan Wars.
 Keshab Ghosh, a President of the Indian National Congress, led the Violation of Law movement in Sandwip in 1930.

 It is said that Sheikh Mujibur Rahman's 1966 Six Point movement began in Sandwip.
 During the 1970 Pakistani general election campaign, Mohammad Shah Bangali of Sandwip was the folk singer mascot for the Awami League.
 The area was heavily affected during the 1970 Bhola cyclone and as a response, the Government of Pakistan sent three gunboats and a hospital ship carrying medical personnel and supplies.
 The Government of Singapore sent a military medical mission to the country, which was then deployed to Sandwip where they treated nearly 27,000 people and carried out a smallpox vaccination effort.
-During the Bangladesh Liberation War of 1971, Sandwip was included in Sector 1.
+During the Bangladesh War of 1971, Sandwip was included in Sector 1.
 On 10 May, many civilians were murdered including Jahedur Rahman, a lawyer in Sandwip town, who was killed on Kargil Bridge.
 On the same day, Jasim Uddin, a student at the Chittagong College, was arrested in Sandwip and taken to Chittagong to be imprisoned.
 He was later released but continued as a Bengali freedom fighter, leading to his execution on 10 December.

-A Bangladesh Navy fleet headquarters at the Sandwip Channel with ship berthing facilities is being constructed as part of the Forces Goal 2030.
+A Bangladesh Navy fleet headquarters at Sandwip Channel with ship berthing facilities is being constructed as part of Forces Goal 2030.